 - Residential guest/visitation policy permits only UT students, faculty and staff in residence hall common areas such as community rooms, study lounges, kitchens and hallways.

 - Residential students may not visit other residence hall rooms, suites or apartments.
 They may not host off-campus UT students in their residence hall rooms, suites or apartments.

 - Residential students are encouraged to gather and visit in residential study lounges and community rooms while wearing a face covering and practicing physical distancing.

 - Hosting of non-student guests or visitors in the residence halls is prohibited.

-- Students should practice social distancing (six feet between you and another person) at all times including while in common residential areas like lounges and common rooms.
+- Students should practice social distancing (6 feet between you and another person) at all times including while in common residential areas like lounges and common rooms.

-- The majority of campus events have been cancelled and all students, staff and faculty are strongly encouraged to practice social distancing.
+- The majority of campus events have been canceled and all students, staff and faculty are strongly encouraged to practice social distancing.